Home » Recipes » Chickpeas with Spinach and Eggs (Budget-Friendly Recipe)

 Variations of Spinach with Chickpeas recipes can be found in the Andalusia region.
 You’ll find them lovingly served, with great care and dedication on display for such a humble dish.

 The best thing about spinach with chickpeas is it’s super easy to make and can easily be made with a few pantry staples.
-It’s great as a main meal when served with some fresh bread to soak up the juices, or serve as a tasty tapas.
-Of course, with a few eggs on top, this classic Spanish recipe becomes the perfect breakfast or brunch recipe!
+It’s great as a main meal when served with some fresh bread or other grain to soak up the juices, or serve as a tasty tapas (see suggestions above).
+Of course, with a few eggs on top, this classic Spanish recipe becomes the perfect breakfast or brunch recipe.

-Check out this other authentic vegan spinach with chickpeas recipe here!
+Check out this authentic vegan spinach with chickpeas recipe which is its more famous cousin and found made around Spain.

 Easy-to-find ingredients